MichelleElizabethK/AutoMin2023/README.md

 - XSum Dataset
   - on HuggingFace
   - news articles and summaries
+- MediaSum
+  - on HuggingFace
+  - media interview transcripts and summaries
 - OAGK/OAGKX
   - on Lindat
   - scientific articles with abstracts